 If there were a little more depth behind Vassilli's crimes then this might have been great, as it is Our Paradise is impressively acted and often engaging, but also smacks of unfulfilled promise.

 Hit So Hard

 Dir: P. David Ebersole

-really goes to core of one of the more insoluble questions of a festival like LLGFF: what makes a film one that fits in a programme like this?
-Former Hole drummer Patty Schemel is a lesbian, she's married to a woman and they are having (have now had, I'm sure) a child.
-This film does touch on her sexuality, but it's really tangential to the thrust of the documentary, which is about a great rock drummer who was almost destroyed by drugs.
-Does putting it in a Lesbian and Gay Festival ghettoise it unfairly, or does asking that question help enforce that very ghettoisation?
+Hit So Hard goes to core of one of the more insoluble questions of a festival like LLGFF: what makes a film one that fits in a programme like this?
+Former Hole drummer Patty Schemel is a lesbian, she's married to a woman, and they are having (have now had, I'm sure) a child.
+This film does touch on her sexuality, but it's tangential to the thrust of the documentary, which is about a great rock drummer who was almost destroyed by drugs.
+Does putting it in a Lesbian and Gay Festival ghettoise it, or does asking that question help enforce that very ghettoisation?
 Answers on a postcard.